SriP15/Huffman_Program/README.md

-# Assignment 6: Huffman Coding
+# Huffman Coding
-This assignment essentially simulates a Huffman Encoder.
+This program essentially simulates a Huffman Encoder.
 Given an input file, it compresses it (and can also decompress it.)
 This program is dependent on two main programs for its functionality: encode and decode.
 The file encode compressed the file, and decode decompresses it.

 ## How to build the program:
 To build the program, type `$ make` or `$ make all`.
 This builds the two encode and decode programs.
 Optionally, typing `$ make encode`, and `$ make decode` builds the two programs individually.